 Launched in 2017-2018, New Yorkers now have a new, affordable way to travel between waterfront communities throughout the city with NYC Ferry.

 NYCEDC works closely with the Office of Mayor de Blasio throughout the launch and implementation of NYC Ferry.
-The service will consist of six ferry routes and charges a fare of $2.75 and will carry over 4.6 million trips per year.
+The service consists of six ferry routes, charges a fare of $2.75, and will carry over 4.6 million riders per year.